christianoestreich/blog/source/_posts/2011-04-14-mixing-grails-groovy-scala-java.markdown

 _**//addScalaToCompileSrcPaths(compileBinding)**_

 I found the following note on the now-depreciated plugin page (not sure why this is gone now since the version didn't change).

-NOTES: current 0.5 version seems incompatible with **Grails** 1.3 As quick and dirty fix we do the following to the installed script scala-0.5/scripts/Events.groovy: 1) **comment** **out**//**addScalaToCompileSrcPaths**(compileBinding)
+NOTES: current 0.5 version seems incompatible with **Grails** 1.3 As quick and dirty fix we do the following to the installed script scala-0.5/scripts/Events.groovy:
+	* comment out //addScalaToCompileSrcPaths(compileBinding)
 	* then we have to put scala sources under src/java (src/scala is not usable)

 I have all my scala code under src/java/com/far/scape/scala.
 I decided to put it in a dir under the package named scala so it was easier to differentiate.